Research Activities in the Department

 Human inquisitiveness has led to tremendous degree of research activities to understand all phenomena connected to human potential.
 A lot have been explored and understood; but much remains to be researched and unearthed.
 Exploration in the understanding of human capabilities helps in finding ways and means of increasing the capabilities and also to compensate for the deficiencies.
 During the last many decades,

-specialized fields of study such as physiology, psychology, biomechanics, biochemistry and the likes had enriched the understanding on various aspects of human potential.
+specialised fields of study such as physiology, psychology, bio mechanics, biochemistry and the likes had enriched the understanding on various aspects of human potential.
 Attempts have also been made in India to perform research work in these fields.
-However, eastern part of the country has seen less of advanced research work especially in the fields of exercise physiology and biomechanics in relation to physical activity.
+However, eastern part of the country has seen less of advanced research work especially in the fields of exercise physiology and bio mechanics in relation to physical activity.
 It is a fact that human performance can only be understood through multidisciplinary approach, since any activity taken up by a person would involve a range of energy transformation, conversion to mechanical action and control of all these.
 Absence of an integrated human performance laboratory has possibly led to scanty research activities in India and especially in eastern zone.

 The following research activities / projects are being carried out at present with the financial support of the university: